Asthma Prevention and Asthma Recovery: Here’s What You Need To Know

 What to do if You Have an Asthma Attack

 If you have an asthma attack, the first thing you should do is sit down and relax.
 Try to take slow, deep breaths and focus on your breathing.
 If you can, try to take a puff of your rescue inhaler (usually every 30-60 seconds).
-If your rescue inhaler doesn’t seem to be working, call 911 or go to the nearest emergency room.
+Call the emergency hotline or the nearest emergency room if your rescue inhaler isn’t working.

 Food and Exercise Tips for People with Asthma

-If you have asthma, you know that many things can trigger your symptoms.
+If you have asthma, many things can trigger your symptoms.
 But did you know that what you eat and how active you are can also affect your asthma?

 Here are some food and exercise tips for people with asthma: